Siding (rail): Functions

 Sidings may be used for marshalling (classifying), stabling, storing, loading, and unloading rail vehicles.

 Common sidings store stationary rolling stock, especially for loading and unloading.
 Industrial sidings (also known as spurs) go to factories, mines, quarries, wharves, warehouses, some of them are essentially links to industrial railways.
 Such sidings can sometimes be found at stations for public use; in American usage these are referred to as team tracks (after the use of teams of horses to pull wagons to and from them).
 Sidings may also hold maintenance of way equipment or other equipment, allowing trains to pass, or store helper engines between runs.

 Some sidings have very occasional use, having been built, for example, to service an industry, a railway yard or a stub of a disused railway that has since closed.
 It is not uncommon for an infrequently-used siding to fall into disrepair.
 Even if officially abandoned such sidings may be left derelict rather than lifted and removed.

 Passing siding

 On single-track lines, trains use passing sidings to pass one another.
 One Canadian Pacific Railway train waits on a siding while a second train passes.

 A particular form of siding is the passing siding (U.S. and international) or passing loop (U.K.).
-This is a section of track parallel to a through line and connected to it at both ends by switches (U.S.) (points in international usage).
+This is a section of track parallel to a through line and connected to it at both ends by switches (US) (turnouts in international usage, points in British).
 Passing sidings allow trains travelling in opposite directions to pass, and for fast, high priority trains to pass slower or lower priority trains going the same direction.
-Passing sidings are also used to switch a locomotive from one end of a train to the other.
+Passing sidings are also used to run a locomotive from one end of a train to the other.
 They are important for efficiency on single track lines, and add to the capacity of other lines.